Sportsbet Bookmaker Review:

 The very top of the centre column offers easy access to a search function where it is easy to look for horses, teams and players, so this is one we often use to go right to our desired market.
 In that same area are filters for racing codes and an ability to see limit racing markets to domestic or international markets.

 The right column, as with most bookmakers, is for the bet slip.
 It cannot be hidden as it can with some bookies, but that is hardly a hanging matter.
-A couple of features of the Sportsbet bet slip worth mentioning are the automatic calculator that shows the potential dividend for a winning wager, and information that reveals if a particular market is eligible for the Sportsbet Cash Out feature, which lets punters abandon markets they no longer fancy.
+A features of the Sportsbet bet slip worth mentioning is the automatic calculator that shows the potential dividend for a winning wager.
 The bet slip also makes it simple for punters who want to construct a multi bet.

 Once away of the distracting scrolling slideshow landing page, we find the Sportsbet desktop web pages very appealing, which accounts for why we spend so much time on the site.